a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Disk Copy....
 Select a source disk and a destination disk.
 Cancel the copy.
 Verify that the OK button is disabled.
 * Launch DeskTop.
 Special > Disk Copy....
 Select a source disk and a destination disk.
 Allow the copy to complete.
 Verify that the OK button is disabled.

+* Launch DeskTop.
+Special > Disk Copy....
+Select a source disk and a destination disk.
+Allow the copy to start, but eject the destination disk in the middle of the copy.
+Verify that block write errors are shown (with alert sounds).

 # Alerts

 * Launch DeskTop.
 Trigger an alert with only OK (e.g. running a shortcut with disk ejected).
 Verify that Escape key closes alert.